MicrosoftDocs/azure-aks-docs/articles/aks/mongodb-overview.md

 # Deploy a MongoDB cluster on Azure Kubernetes Service (AKS)

 > [!NOTE]
-> MongoDB Community Edition is not open source, it is licensed under the [Server Side Public License](https://en.wikipedia.org/wiki/Server_Side_Public_License) with "source available."
+> MongoDB Community Edition is not open source software, it is licensed under the [Server Side Public License](https://en.wikipedia.org/wiki/Server_Side_Public_License) with "source available."

 ## What is MongoDB?
 [MongoDB](https://www.mongodb.com/) is a popular NoSQL database management system designed to handle large volumes of unstructured data.
 Unlike traditional relational databases that use tables and rows, MongoDB uses a flexible, document-oriented approach.